MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 ## Activate Office LTSC Preview

 There are special product keys to activate the preview versions of Office LTSC, Project 2024, and Visio 2024.
 You can use either Key Management Service (KMS) or Multiple Activation Key (MAK) to activate the preview products.

-> [!IMPORTANT]
-> - The special product keys for the preview products expired on January 17, 2022.
->
-> - The preview products are now in reduced functionality mode, which means you’ll only be able to read and print documents in the preview products.
-You won’t be able to create new documents or edit existing documents using the preview products.
->
-> - In Outlook, you’ll be able to read existing items that have been synchronized to your mailbox, but Outlook won’t be able to connect to your email server and synchronize more items.

 ### Use KMS to activate